Tips for Grooming Your Dog at Home: A Beginner's Guide

-Why Grooming Is Essential
+Why Regular Grooming Is Important for Your Dog

-Preparing for a Grooming Session
+How to Prepare for a Successful Grooming Session

 - Nail clippers or grinders: Keep your dog’s nails at a healthy length.